JasmineGong1107/Final-Project/README and OVERVIEW.md

-# Final Project by: Babson Notes Cloud
+# Final Project: Babson Notes Cloud
 ## User Instruction: before running, please install...
 To run codes successfully, one should install the following libraries and extension in their command prompt:
 1) flask